How To Get Started With Omnichannel Marketing Automation

 - Stopping an abandoned cart series after the customer makes an offline purchase

-When a business needs to spread the word, they turn to their communication channels.
-Thanks to Gartner Research, we know those who spread campaigns across 4 or more channels will outperform dual and single-channel campaigns by 300%.
+When a business needs to spread the word, they turn to its communication channels.
+Thanks to Gartner Research, we know those who spread campaigns across four or more channels will outperform dual and single-channel campaigns by 300%.

-As you may imagine, it’s more important than ever for companies to invest in omni-channel communication with potential and existing customers.
-No wonder marketers are starting to make the omni-channel experience a priority.
-A multi-channel approach, combined with the personalization and AI-power of omni-channel marketing automation, can transform your business into a relationship-building powerhouse.
+As you may imagine, it’s more important than ever for companies to invest in omnichannel communication with potential and existing customers.
+In a Flexe Institute report, 92% of retailers reported their online sales increased over the last year.
+A multichannel approach, combined with the personalization and AI power of omnichannel marketing automation, can transform your business into a relationship-building powerhouse.

-A multi-channel orchestration means distributing and gathering data via several campaign channels.
-In today’s world, there are a ton to choose from, including:
+Omnichannel orchestration means distributing and gathering data via various campaign channels.
+In today’s world, there are a ton to choose from, including social media networks, influencers, SMS, and more.

-To those who insist on updating all these channels one-by-one, more power to you.
-Though, I’d put my money on your inconsistent execution.
-It’s an overwhelming amount of menial work.
+To those who insist on updating all these channels one by one, more power to you.
+But more often than not, it ends up being an overwhelming amount of menial work.

 Implementing some automation seems like a good first step.
 Unfortunately, it’s easy to fall into the trap of creating generic, repetitive content.
 Remember, 86% of consumers channel-hop across at least two channels.
-Approach multi-channel content from a thematic perspective.
+Approach your omnichannel strategy from a thematic perspective.

 Avoid publishing the same content across multiple platforms.
 The context of your creative and copy is a huge deal for results.

-For best results, bite the bullet and go all-in on a fully automated multi-channel setup.
+For best results, bite the bullet and go all in on a fully automated omnichannel setup.

 As an example, let’s say we’ve built a scenario where customers receive an email the first time they make an online purchase.
 From there, the customer receives SMS updates about the status of their delivery.
-At last, two days after the product is received, the customer receives a follow-up from a call center agent to ensure everything went well with the delivery and product quality.
+Then, two days after the product is received, the customer receives a follow-up from a customer service rep to ensure everything went well with the delivery and product quality.